e-comas/e-comas.com/_posts/2022-12-22-the-year-in-e-comas-our-highlights-of-2022.md

 ![](https://lh3.googleusercontent.com/Qnm0aU63lvVb_qU2O3vh1mzYBH3mz0KJBOrYwLvXO1RUSLiHe8qhP9rtjNip3-RstVWDYtEs2_ThUrxz5y5DLRvHnhwQn4SdzQt-jIK96Bfxl7W6FgTsMGErnLOjIB-oRK2hFcSXpBSmLukVYQqxZ0M63R89Gcxicivj2NUQwin5zKc0oakBl_Lf8IM1XQ)

-Content kings and queens
+### Content kings and queens

 This year we've hit 4,700 followers on [LinkedIn](https://www.linkedin.com/company/e-comas/).
 We're very proud of the content we put out, so it's great to see so many have found it worth following us.

 We're particularly proud of our latest [white paper](https://e-comas.com/white-paper-form.html), about Amazon and the luxury market.
-More longform content from us to come in 2023!
+More long-form content from us to come in 2023!

 We started our [webinar programme](https://www.youtube.com/playlist?list=PLIISXNQzZ8ZrvjOjGsK9iJykSn_x6xO3k) during the first half of 2020, when we couldn't meet in person.
 So we're very pleased our webinars are more well attended now than ever, and useful to so many businesses.